 Social media has changed the way political campaigns are done.

-The most important thing to do when running a successful political campaign is to be able to reach the largest audience.
-Social media has allowed all candidates access to thousands of new voters every day.
+When running a successful political campaign, the most important thing is to reach the largest audience.
+Social media has allowed all candidates access to thousands of new voters daily.

 Social media has completely changed how political campaigns are run.
-Campaigns now use social media to reach out to a large audience at once and then use other strategies such as door-to-door campaigning or personal phone calls for more details.
+Campaigns use social media to reach a large audience and other strategies, such as door-to-door campaigning or personal phone calls for more details.

 What are the pros and cons of using social media for campaigning, and how can it be used effectively

-For political campaigns, using social media to spread the message is extremely useful.
+Using social media to spread the message for political campaigns is extremely useful.
 Social media can reach a large audience all at once, and it’s a great way to engage with voters.
 However, when campaigning for yourself or another person.

 While there are a lot of people that do use social media platforms for the campaign, the results aren’t always ideal.
-It’s great for spreading the word about issues, but it can also backfire if someone else posts something negative about you on your profile.
+It’s great for spreading the word about issues but can also backfire if someone else posts something negative about you on your profile.

 Social media has become an essential part of the political campaign process.
 Campaigns use it to raise funds, spread their message, and get support from voters.